cjacker/opensource-toolchain-fpga/README.md

 **Batch mode**

-You can create a batch file, for example, named "show.ys":
+You can create a batch script, for example, named "show.ys":

 ```
 # show.ys -- batch script file for yosys
 read_verilog and_gate.v
 show
 ```

 And involk yosys with it:

 ```
 yosys show.ys
 ```

 or use `-p` argument:

 ```
 yosys -p "read_verilog and_gate.v; show"
 ```